 I would elect to sit outside if something is available.

 Would I dine at Toledo again?
-Yes by all means.
-After leaving a restaurant or dining experience I like to dwell on it a bit before processing a review.
-I actually had reservations to eat at Toledo this same week, but my friend Kristen at Firefly Travels reached out and asked me to dinner.
+Yes, by all means.
+After leaving a restaurant or dining experience, I like to dwell on it a bit before writing a review.

-As far as Toledo goes, the restaurant offers a lot of promise.
-I feel there are some really good dishes and a few that might need a little tweaking.
-And I think that is typical for most new restaurants.
+Overall, I believe the restaurant offers a lot of promise.
+There were some delicious dishes and a few that might need a little tweaking.
+But that is typical for most newer restaurants.

 We walked away pleased with the experience overall.
 Hopefully, these observations can guide you in the right direction as far as the menu goes.
-I would have a hard time not ordering that vegan dish or mousse again.
+I would have difficulty not ordering that vegan dish or the avocado mousse again.

 You might also be interested in these other Disney Restaurant Reviews not previously mentioned in this article:

 - Grand Floridian Cafe Review